 Consider Consolidating Loans

-Consolidation allows borrowers with more than one federal student loan to combine them into one loan with a fixed interest rate that is the average of the rates of the loans being consolidated (rounded up to the nearest one-eighth of a percentage point).
+Consolidation allows borrowers with more than one federal student loan to combine them into a single loan with a fixed interest rate that is the average of the rates of the loans being consolidated (rounded up to the nearest one-eighth of a percentage point).

 Borrowers may see a change in monthly payments when they consolidate their loans into a Direct Consolidation Loan, but one of the biggest benefits is convenience.
 Instead of multiple loans to track each month and multiple payments, there is one payment a month, at a fixed interest rate.

-The length of the loan term also may change, so it’s important for borrowers to consider the length and interest paid over time, as well as the monthly payment, to assess whether the consolidation makes sense for their financial goals.
+The loan term also may be elongated, to up to 30 years, but a longer term means making more payments and paying more in interest than would be the case if you hadn’t consolidated.
+It’s important for borrowers to consider the length and interest paid over time, as well as the monthly payment, to assess whether consolidation makes sense for their financial goals.

-Comparing options, plugging in numbers, and weighing different scenarios based on your current financial picture and your goals may be helpful in assessing whether refinancing is an option for you.
+Comparing options, plugging in numbers, and weighing different scenarios based on your current financial picture and your goals may be helpful in assessing whether refinancing is a good option for you.

-SoFi® refinances student loans with low fixed or variable interest rates.
-SoFi also offers flexible terms, and no application or origination fees.
-Members get access to career coaching, member events, and more — at no cost.
+Is the chance at a lower interest rate intriguing?
+SoFi refinances private and federal student loans with low fixed or variable rates, flexible terms, and no fees.
+Members get access to career coaching, member events, and more — at no additional cost.

 SoFi Student Loan Refinance